metzmom/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 <ol>
-A Web page:  Users will be provided with general information about microgreens and specific information about the microgreens I am offering.
+-A Web page:  Users will be provided with general information about microgreens and specific information about the microgreens I am offering.

-Links:  Provide links to display nutritional value, recipes and how microgreens are grown.
+-Links:  Provide links to display nutritional value, recipes and how microgreens are grown.

-User Registry: Users will be able to register a profile so they can create an account and become a member of My Microgreen Garden, which enables them to receive my newsletter and be authorized to order for a delivery.
+-User Registry: Users will be able to register a profile so they can create an account and become a member of My Microgreen Garden, which enables them to receive my newsletter and be authorized to order for a delivery.

-User Login:  Once Users have submitted a profile, they will be able to login to their account using password authentication.
+-User Login:  Once Users have submitted a profile, they will be able to login to their account using password authentication.

-CRUD: Users will be able to Create, edit and delete items from their order.
+-CRUD: Users will be able to Create, edit and delete items from their order.
 Order history will be maintained.

-The distance to deliver will be determined by adding a location feature, to ensure that the delivery is within range.
+-The distance to deliver will be determined by adding a location feature, to ensure that the delivery is within range.
 </ol>

 ### Technologies
 <ol>
-Java
+ -Java

-Spring Boot
+ -Spring Boot

-MySQL
+ -MySQL

-Thymeleaf templates
+ -Thymeleaf templates

-Bootstrap
+ -Bootstrap
 </ol>

 ### What I'll Have to Learn